-Households with surplus funds (income in excess of spending needs) will seek to choose the best way in which to use these funds.
+Households with surplus funds will seek to choose the best way in which to use these funds.
 This best way depends on the liquidity needs of the household, attitudes towards financial risk, and desired return when these funds are made available to financial markets.

 Other possibilities would be to buy commodity assets or properties that often pay no interest or dividends but may appreciate over time.
 The returns may be greater combined with more risk and less liquidity.
 A final option available to the household would be to remain perfectly liquid, that is, to avoid financial risk and hold these surplus funds as cash (money) even though this type of asset pays no return (interest, rents, dividends, or capital gains).

-The information made available by financial market (as well as commodity and property markets) to the owners of these surplus funds helps in making decisions about the best use of these funds.
+The information made available by financial markets (as well as commodity and property markets) to the owners of surplus funds helps in making decisions about the best use of these funds.
 However, because perfect liquidity is an option, money plays a special role in financial market activity.

 In order to maintain liquidity with respect to ownership of these financial assets, secondary markets also exists for the buying and selling of these instruments.
 This buying and selling does not represent any new lending or borrowing activity but rather the exchange of stocks, bonds and other securities among investors.
 This buying and selling activity governs the price of these instruments and their compeitive yields or rates of return.